 Online College Courses for High School Students

-Qualified high school juniors and seniors (and certain home –schooled students) can now take online college courses in the University System of Georgia (USG) through Joint/Dual Online Enrollment Programs.
+Qualified high school students in ninth, tenth, eleventh or twelfth grades (and certain home-schooled students) can take online college courses in the University System of Georgia (USG) through Joint/Dual Enrollment.

 Through the University of West Georgia, an USG eCore program affiliate, high school students have the opportunity to receive both high school and college credit while still enrolled as a high school student.
-The eCore program is a convenient and adaptable option for taking online college courses at UWG, a institution with a long tradition of excellence..
+The eCore program is a convenient and adaptable option for taking online college courses at UWG, an institution with a long tradition of excellence.

-The Joint/Dual Online Enrollment Program is an excellent alternative for rising juniors and seniors who want to start college now.
-These Students have the flexibility of studying while they are at work, taking a test in their local coffee shop, and discussing their assignments with other students day or night.
-Above all, the program allows them the opportunity to embrace the ability to study where and when they want- without compromising the support and sense of community that face-to-face classes offer.
+Joint/Dual Enrollment is an excellent alternative for eligible high school students who want to start college now.
+These students have the flexibility of studying while they are at work, taking a test in their local coffee shop, and discussing their assignments with other students day or night.
+Above all, the program allows them the opportunity to embrace the ability to study where and when they want - without compromising the support and sense of community that face-to-face classes offer.

 JOINT versus DUAL Enrollment (What is the difference?)

 Joint enrollment is an arrangement whereby a high school student is enrolled in postsecondary coursework with UWG while continuing to pursue his or her high school diploma.
 Joint enrollment coursework earns postsecondary credit only.
-Students are not eligible for funding through the Accel Program of the HOPE scholarship.
+Students are not eligible for funding through the Move On When Ready Program.

 Dual enrollment is a program through which high school students take courses from UWG while still enrolled as a high school student and receive credit both at the high school and UWG.
-Students are eligible for funding through the Accel Program of the HOPE scholarship.
+Students are eligible for funding through the Move On When Ready Program.

 eCore is designed to expand a student’s educational experiences independent of time, location, and physical boundaries.
 Although eCore classes are taught on the Internet, they differ from independent study or self-paced courses where students work by themselves or at their own pace.
 Each eCore course has a pre-determined syllabus and schedule.
 Instructors specify the content to be covered in the course, dates for exams and quizzes, individual and group assignments and other activities that students must complete by a particular date.